Back to Home Page News Page Events Booklets Babies Birth Page Library

 A reading of The Function brings you up to the discovery of the orgone in Reich's life, about 1940.
 There is, of course, a lot of work to come after that.
 Where you go after FO depends on your interests.
 There seem to be three main pathways, lines of interest, that students of orgonomy wish to follow, what I will call the therapeutic, the scientific/medical, and the social/political.
 I don't divide orgonomy up in that way myself, but realise that many people do.
 (The thing that I love about orgonomy is how it links things normally seen as completely separate by conventional learning.)
 You can, of course, approach it as a whole, which makes for a fourth pathway.
 I offer here a suggested reading list for a beginner according to which of these pathways you wish to follow.
 I shall call the fourth pathway the generalist's.

 If you want to reconnoitre the ground before reading anything by Reich you can of course start with some of C O R E's booklets.
 If you go to the full list you will be able to pick out those relevant to your own interests.
 Please don't think of these as substitutes for Reich's own books.
 They are not in the least.
 There is no substitute for his own texts and I cannot emphasise this enough.
 Before you can do very much at all in orgonomy, you need to read all his basic books and become thoroughly familiar with his work.
 The full text of several C O R E booklets is attached to various web-pages on this site.
 These are marked accordingly on the list on the Booklets page.
 An important point about the booklets is that as well as containing summaries of what Reich wrote and discovered they contain, for their limited length, large numbers of references, so if you want to widen your studies and are wondering what to read next, you will find many leads in C O R E's booklets.
 (C O R E plans to publish in the near future all our booklets in a single volume.
 This could be a useful resource and reference work for any serious student.
-Plans are well advanced and the book should be available by June or July.
+Plans are well advanced and the book should be available by early 2018.
 The price will be £21:00.)

 Doing: things you should do or experience: